Biden’s public lands pick nears crucial vote in growing Senate confirmation fight - News Break

 Manchin, the Senate’s most conservative Democrat and one of its loudest advocates of bipartisanship, is often seen as the dividing line in the 50-50 Senate, and he faces pressure to balance relationships on both sides of the aisle.

-Republicans on the committee, especially ranking member John Barrasso of Wyoming, have strongly opposed the nomination, while Tester, Manchin’s fellow red-state Democrat, and the Biden administration are firmly behind her.
+Republicans on the committee, especially ranking member John Barrasso of Wyoming and Idaho Sen. Jim Risch, have strongly opposed the nomination, while Tester, Manchin’s fellow red-state Democrat, and the Biden administration are firmly behind her.

 Manchin has not publicly taken a position on Stone-Manning.